 Students with a home address outside of the above-listed areas who wish to enroll at Sweet Briar and be a non-residential student are encouraged to contact the Admissions Office (434.381.6142) or the Office of Co-Curricular Life (434.381.6134) for more information.

-Students who turn 23 years of age prior to the semester of their enrollment are permitted to reside off campus upon approval of a written request to the Vice President/Dean of Co-Curricular Life.
+Students who turn 23 years of age prior to the semester of their enrollment are permitted to reside off campus upon approval of a written request to the Dean of Student Life

 Early Admission — Candidates who wish to graduate early from secondary school will be considered for admission as long as they have completed the minimum course requirements for admission to the first-year class.
 They should present evidence of unusual academic performance and maturity, and must interview with an admission counselor.